kleis-technology/terraform-training/tutorials/TP3/README.md

 Plan, and apply your improved configuration.
 Use `terraform output` to retrieve your outputs.

-_Did that last `apply` resulted in resource deletion and creation, or was it mostly in-place?_
+_Did that last `apply` result in resource deletion and creation, or was it mostly in-place?_

 ## Serving a webpage from your VM

-Why you could be tempted to configure the VM using the working ssh connection...
+While you could be tempted to configure the VM using the working ssh connection...
 It would definitely be against the guiding principles of
 Infrastructure as Code!

 Including the configuration of the VM in the Terraform recipe will solve this issue.
 This can be achieved by